 The Magna Carta was of course signed in 1215 to limit the King of England’s power.
-I decided against discussing with Jay the possible similarities in his rap-game power perhaps not being what it once was.
+I decided against discussing with Jay the possible parallel with his rap-game power perhaps not being what it once was.

-Jay and his couple of friends took photos from every angle with the building, the original Magna Carta document and the artwork as they walked through as tourists.
+Jay and a couple of his friends took photos from every angle with the building, the original Magna Carta document and the artwork as they walked through as tourists.

 Without resorting to “he’s just such a normal guy in real life!”, a few things did strike me: